Rare Colt Revolvers Stand Alone

 In 1950, the Winchester 73 movie helped elevate its iconic namesake to one of the most sought-after collector guns in the world, and that trend continues as interest in historic arms collecting is hotter than ever at Rock Island Auction Company.

-Gun collecting and pop culture have always gone hand in hand, so subscribe to the weekly Rock Island Auction newsletter to receive new gun blogs and gun videos every week.
-From articles on the Old West guns of 1883, True Grit, and Quigley Down Under, to comparatively modern hits like the Walking Dead, Yellowstone, and Star Wars (where Rock Island Auction Company presents the original Han Solo Blaster), we explore the most popular and intriguing guns of Hollywood.
+Subscribe to the weekly Rock Island Auction newsletter to receive new gun blogs and gun videos on some of the most famous firearms of film and television, like 1883, True Grit, and Quigley Down Under, to comparatively modern hits like the Walking Dead, Yellowstone, and Star Wars.

 Please login to post a comment.